awsdocs/amazon-rds-user-guide/doc_source/Appendix.MariaDB.Options.md

 # Options for MariaDB database engine<a name="Appendix.MariaDB.Options"></a>

-This appendix describes options, or additional features, that are available for Amazon RDS instances running the MariaDB DB engine\.
-To enable these options, you add them to a custom option group, and then associate the option group with your DB instance\.
+Following, you can find descriptions for options, or additional features, that are available for Amazon RDS instances running the MariaDB DB engine\.
+To turn on these options, you add them to a custom option group, and then associate the option group with your DB instance\.
 For more information about working with option groups, see [Working with option groups](USER_WorkingWithOptionGroups.md)\.

 Amazon RDS supports the following options for MariaDB: